pytorch/tutorials/advanced_source/cpp_extension.rst

 not available yet.
 As such, we have to also implement the backward pass of our LLTM, which computes the derivative of the loss with respect to each input of the forward pass.
-Ultimately, we will plop both the forward and backward function into a :class:`torch.nn.Function` to create a nice Python binding.
+Ultimately, we will plop both the forward and backward function into a :class:`torch.autograd.Function` to create a nice Python binding.
 The backward function is slightly more involved, so we'll not dig deeper into the code (if you are interested, `Alex Graves' thesis
 <http://www.cs.toronto.edu/~graves/phd.pdf>`_ is a good read for more